A. The maiden searches for her beloved.

 i.
 This snapshot probably records another dream or daydream of the maiden, as in the previous chapter.
 With this section ending with her addressing her companions, we don’t imagine that they haunted or stalked this loving couple with their actual presence at their intimacy.

 ii.
-Since this is likely another dream or daydream of the maiden, it doesn't matter if she recorded it as a married woman or yet-to-be-married maiden.
-She had the longings of a married woman (that her beloved would share her home and her bed), but did not act upon those longings until married.
+Since this is likely another dream or daydream of the maiden, it doesn’t matter if she recorded it as a married woman or yet-to-be-married maiden.
+She had the longings of a married woman (that her beloved would share her home and her bed) but did not act upon those longings until married.

 iii.
-These lines do record the sexual longing of the maiden, and this is indicated by the particular term used for bed: "This is the common word for bed, distinct from the word for 'couch' in 1:16.
-In Ezekiel 23:17 the connotation is 'love bed', and in Genesis 49:4 and Numbers 31:17ff is used with overt sexual meaning.
-This is its only use in the Song."
+These lines do record the sexual longing of the maiden, and this is indicated by the particular term used for bed: “This is the common word for bed, distinct from the word for ‘couch’ in Song of Solomon 1:16.
+In Ezekiel 23:17 the connotation is ‘love bed’, and in Genesis 49:4 and Numbers 31:17ff is used with overt sexual meaning.
+This is its only use in the Song.”
 (Carr)

 iv.
 This connotation of the word for bed reminds us of Hebrews 13:4: Marriage is honorable among all, and the bed undefiled; but fornicators and adulterers God will judge.
 The Bible consistently condemns sex outside of the marriage commitment (fornicators and adulterers God will judge).
 But the Bible celebrates sexual love within the commitment of marriage, as indicated in The Song of Solomon.